WoltLab/docs.woltlab.com/pages/php/api/formBuilder/php_api_form_builder-form_fields.md

 The relevant database object action method is expected, based on the given ACL object type id, to save the ACL option values appropriately.

+### `ContentLanguageFormField`

+`ContentLanguageFormField` is used to select the content language of an object.
+Fields of this class are only available if multilingualism is enabled and if there are content languages.
+The class implements `IImmutableFormField`.

+### `LabelFormField`

+`LabelFormField` is used to select a label from a specific label group.
+The class implements `IObjectTypeFormNode`.

+The `labelGroup(ViewableLabelGroup $labelGroup)` and `getLabelGroup()` methods are specific to this form field class and can be used to set and get the label group whose labels can be selected.
+Additionally, there is the static method `createFields($objectType, array $labelGroups, $objectProperty = 'labelIDs)` that can be used to create all relevant label form fields for a given list of label groups.
+In most cases, `LabelFormField::createFields()` should be used.

 ### `OptionFormField`

 `OptionFormField` is an [item list form field](#itemlistformfield) to set a list of options.